Archie130799/NOTES-/Udemy_course_list/README.md

 108. Modern Zooming PowerPoint Presentations within Minutes!
 109. The 2021 Marketing Method with Assignments & Case Study!
 110. Public Speaking Emergency!
 Ace the Speech With Little Prep
+111. The Best Course For Learning about Collaboration/ Teamwork
+112. The Complete Public Speaking Course: Become a Great Speaker
+113. Interview Essentials - Master Your Interview Essentials Now - Official
+114. Creating Weapons in Maya - 3D
+115. Social Skills - How To Make A Great First Impression  -  Speaking
+116. Business Card Design for Free & in Minutes w/Canva Templates - canva
+117. MEDITATION is a great tool for YOUR MIND  - Meditation
+118. Stretching For The Inflexible - Beginner Stretching -  Exercise
+119. Mental Freedom: From PAIN To POWER  - Meditation
+120. Life Skills To Transform Your Life  -  Self Developement
+121. Learn To Code Trading Card Game Battle System With Unity 3D - Gaming , 3D
+122. The Ultimate Guide To Starting a Business   - Business
+123. Improve English by Films Comprehension      _ Speaking